Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

 But how exactly does resistance spot welding work?
 We have broken down the concept into a few simple stages:

-In the resistance spot welding process, two or more metal plates are joined together by spot welding.
+In the process, two or more metal plates are joined together by spot welding.
 The workpiece to be welded is pressed between the tips of the copper electrodes, and a high current under low pressure passes through the workpiece.
 Due to the resistance of the workpiece (sheet metal) to the current, the temperature of the contact surface rises to the fusion point, and the weld is formed as a nugget.
 The nugget is the weld formed between the workpieces.
-No filler material is used during resistance spot welding.
+No filler material is used during the process.
 Repeat the operation "n".
 The time for spot welding at the desired location.

 The electrodes must be able to touch both sides of the metal sheets which are bound together.
 Only a certain thickness of metal (5 to 50 inches) can be carried by a particular spot welder.
 While the location of the electrode can be changed, in most electrode holders only minimal movement is possible.
 The size and shape of the electrode define the size and strength of the weld.
 The relation is formed only when the electrode is in contact with the metal.
 Whether the current is not high enough, not hot enough, or if the metal is not held together with enough force, the spot welding will be low or weak.